 FAQs About Criminal Defense

 It is natural to have many questions when facing criminal charges.
-Attorney James Abate, of The Law Offices of James A. Abate, LLC, skillfully guides clients through the judicial system and is readily accessible to answer any questions they may have.
+Attorney James Abate, of the Law Offices of James A. Abate, skillfully guides clients through the judicial system and is readily accessible to answer any questions they may have.

 The courts are very unreceptive to defendants representing themselves.
 The public defender does what they can but they don’t have the resources or the time to explore each and every possible avenue and take your case to trial.

 Q: The Cops Didn’t Read Me My Miranda Rights.
 Can You Get My Case Dismissed?

 A: It really depends on what he said.
 State v.
 Miranda or Miranda v.
 Arizona, as it were, is a case about police having to advise you that you have a right to remain silent.
 If they fail to advise you of that right and you then go and make statements, they can’t use those statements against you.
 Most of the time, the most damaging evidence is the evidence any defender gives to the police.